Belgian Hare: Appearance

 The Belgian Hare is most known for its resemblance to a hare, with a long, fine body with muscular flank, and distinctly arched back with loins and well-rounded hind quarters.
 Their head is long and their tail straight and carried in line with the backbone.
 The front feet of a Belgian Hare are long and fine-boned and perfectly straight, while their hind feet are long, fine, and flat.
-The original Rufus variety feature a deep red, rich chestnut color with black ticking.
+The original Rufus variety features a deep red, rich chestnut color with black ticking.
 The Tan variety has either Black, Blue, Chocolate or Lilac on the top and sides of the body and reddish-tan belly color.
 Black Belgian Hares are a solid Black color.

 The American Rabbit Breeders Association recognizes both Rufus and Tan varieties.
 The Tan variety may be shown as Black, Blue, Chocolate or Lilac, all with Rufus undercolor.
 The British Rabbit Council recognizes Rufus, Tan and solid Black Hares.

 Lifestyle

 Due to their difference from other breeds of domestic rabbit, the Belgian Hare require different housing requirements than most other rabbits and as a result, may demand more attention and care.
 Belgian Hares are recommended to be kept on solid floors covered with a bedding material, such as shavings, straw or shredded paper.
 It is generally recommended that the pen be cleaned weekly and the bedding replaced.
 Some breeders provide additions to the principal cages called "corrals," or "runs," to provide extra space for the rabbits to exercise in.

 Due to their size and energetic nature, Belgian Hare should be provided with an adequately large cage to enable them to move freely.
-It is recommended that Belgian Hares be provided a cage with dimensions of at least 24 by 48 inches and a height of 24 inches.
-A breeding cage should be larger around 30 by 60 inches.
+It is recommended that Belgian Hares be provided with large enclosures, at least 4x4 meters.